kousthubha-sky/UnifiedAPI-mvp/backend/db/README.md

 # Database Setup

-This directory contains the database schema and migration scripts for the PaymentHub API.
+This directory contains the database schema and migration scripts for the OneRouter API.

 ## Supabase Setup